 Gluten-Free Hatch Chile Cornbread Casserole is rich, hearty and packed with smoky flavors.
 It's perfect for brunch or alongside a chili or a salad for dinner.

-(This is not to be confused with the enormous Hatch Chile festival going on Labor Day Weekend in New Mexico.
-My kitchen is a bit smaller than New Mexico.)
+This is not to be confused with the enormous Hatch Chile festival going on in New Mexico.
+My kitchen is a bit smaller than New Mexico.

 Truth is, all of my beautiful Hatch chiles from Melissa's have indeed been contributing to a festive atmosphere at my house!

-You can actually stuff these chiles with so many wonderful ingredients — chicken and corn, shrimp and onions, grilled vegetables, and the list goes on.
+Hatch Chiles are so delicious with so many wonderful ingredients -- chicken and corn, shrimp and onions, grilled vegetables, and the list goes on.